 Sarah S. Gold is a Partner in the Litigation Department and co-head of the Securities Litigation Group.

 Sarah represents clients, including Fortune 500 companies, underwriters, boards of directors, and executive officers, in a full range of securities matters.
-These include the defense of class action and derivative lawsuits, and internal, SEC and other regulatory, and federal criminal investigations and litigations.
+These include the defense of class action and derivative lawsuits, and internal investigations, SEC and other regulatory, and federal criminal investigations and litigations.
 Sarah also counsels companies on regulatory issues, fiduciary duties, and codes of conduct and handles a wide variety of other civil and criminal matters, including various commercial litigations for large public companies.

 Sarah served as an Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney's Office for the Southern District of New York, including in the securities frauds unit, for six years prior to entering private practice.

 Sarah authors a column on securities law for the New York Law Journal and has written extensively on securities law issues.
-She also has served on several not-for-profit boards, including the Board of the National Center for Victims of Crime, a resource and advocacy organization responsible for many national legislative initiatives involving crime victims, and is currently on the Board of the Thomas Moran Trust, a not-for-profit corporation responsible for the historic preservation and development of the home of Thomas Moran, the nineteenth century American artist, in East Hampton New York.
+She also has served on several not-for-profit boards, including the Board of the National Center for Victims of Crime, a resource and advocacy organization responsible for many national legislative initiatives involving crime victims, and on the Board of the Thomas Moran Trust, a not-for-profit corporation responsible for the historic preservation and development of the home of Thomas Moran, the nineteenth century American artist, in East Hampton New York.

 read more »